STEP #2: Know the Law & Rules

 In Iowa, the compulsory school attendance age span is 6 to 16.

-If, on September 15, your child is age 6, or is older than 6 yet younger than 16, your child is of compulsory school attendance age, and you must either enroll your child in an accredited public or private school or you must utilize a legally defined private instruction alternative.
+If, on September 15, your child is age 6 or older, yet younger than 16, your child is of compulsory school attendance age, and you must either enroll your child in an accredited public or private school or you must utilize a legally defined private instruction alternative.

 Note: Five-year-olds who have been enrolled in a public school are considered to be of compulsory school attendance age under Iowa law.